palestarstudios/frontline-blacksite/.github/CONTRIBUTING.md

 * Support **modding, experimentation, and learning**

 > [!TIP]
-> There is already plans to implement an extenside modding API into Frontline: Blacksite.
+> There is already plans to implement an extensive modding API into Frontline: Blacksite.
 "Support" in this context refers to allowing the mod developer to have in-depth access to the internals without needing to decompile the game and its supporting libraries.

 It does **not** represent: